ShadowySupercode/gitcitadel/companyDocs/OperatingAgreement_v0.1_20240716.md

 This operating agreement of  Gitcitadel LLC, effective 01 September 2024, is adopted by the members whose signatures appear at the end of this agreement (the “Agreement”).

 ### Formation
-This limited liability company (LLC) was formed by filing Articles of Organization, a Certificate of Formation or a similar organizational document with the LLC filing office of the state of Texas on 31.08.2024.
+This limited liability company (LLC) was formed by filing a Certificate of Formation with the LLC filing office of the state of Texas on 31.08.2024.
 A copy of this organizational document has been placed in the LLC's records book.

 ### Name
 The formal name of this LLC is as stated above.
 However, this LLC may do business under a different name by complying with the state's fictitious or assumed business name statutes and procedures.

 ### Registered Office and Agent
 The registered office of this LLC and the registered agent at this address are as follows:

-Michael J
+Agent Name
-Street Address
+Street Address, TX

 The registered office and agent may be changed from time to time as the members may see fit, by filing a change of registered agent or office form with the state LLC filing office.
 It will not be necessary to amend this provision of the operating agreement if and when such a change is made.